Labrang Monastery: Ma clique attacks

 The Hui Ma clique under Generals Ma Qi and Ma Bufang launched several attacks against Labrang as part of a general anti-Golok Tibetan campaign.

 Ma Qi occupied Labrang Monastery in 1917, the first time non-Tibetans had seized it.
 Ma Qi defeated the Tibetan forces with his Hui troops.
 His forces were praised by foreigners who traveled through Qinghai for their fighting abilities.

 After ethnic rioting between Hui and Tibetans emerged in 1918, Ma Qi defeated the Tibetans.
 He heavily taxed the town for 8 years.
 In 1921, Ma Qi and his Muslim army decisively crushed the Tibetan monks of Labrang Monastery when they tried to oppose him.
 In 1925, a Tibetan rebellion broke out, with thousands of Tibetans driving out the Hui.
 Ma Qi responded with 3000 Hui troops, who retook Labrang and machine-gunned thousands of Tibetan monks as they tried to flee.
 During a 1919 attack by Muslim forces, monks were executed by burning.
 Bodies were left strewn around Labrang by Hui troops.

 Ma Qi besieged Labrang numerous times.
 Tibetans fought against his Hui forces for control of Labrang until Ma Qi gave it up in 1927.
 However, that was not the last Labrang saw of General Ma.
 Ma Qi launched a genocidal war against the Goloks in 1928, inflicting a defeat upon them and seizing Labrang Monastery.
 The Hui forces looted and ravaged the monastery again.

 The Austrian American explorer Joseph Rock encountered the aftermath of one of the Ma clique's campaigns against Labrang.
 The Ma army left Tibetan skeletons scattered over a wide area and Labrang Monastery was decorated with decapitated Tibetan heads.
 After the 1929 battle of Xiahe near Labrang, decapitated Tibetan heads were used as ornaments by Hui troops in their camp, 154 in total.
 Rock described "young girls and children"'s heads staked around the military encampment.
 Ten to fifteen heads were fastened to the saddle of every Muslim cavalryman.
 The heads were "strung about the walls of the Moslem garrison like a garland of flowers."

 Recent events

 During the Tibetan uprising anniversary in March 2008, riot police surrounded Labrang monastery and military units blocked roads to keep local people from gaining access to the monastery.
-Monks were prevented from leaving by Chinese security forces and held under arrest.
+Monks were prevented from leaving by Chinese security forces and one civilian was held under arrest.